scastiel/gatsby-theme-potato/src/pages/posts/2019-08-03-lost-redux-saga-reimplement-them/index.md

 }
 ```

-The base functionality is here, but out store is pretty useless if we are unable to subscribe to state updates.
-To handle these subscriptions we’ll use an _event emitter_, publicly accessible.
+The base functionality is here, but our store is pretty useless if we can’t subscribe to state updates.
+To handle these subscriptions we’ll use a publicly accessible _event emitter_.
 Similarly, we’ll offer an event emitter for actions; we’ll use it when implementing Redux-Saga.

 ```js
 import { EventEmitter } from 'events'